safespring/docs/content/status.md

 ## Known Issues

+The Backup service is currently running in a degraded state.
+We are [updating a dedicated page](/backup/status) with information on this.

 There are some currently known issues in the Compute platform.
 This page describes the most common pitfalls.
 Known issues for Backup is under the [Backup FAQ page](/backup/faq).